8 Answers To "If You Were An Animal What Would You Be?"

 When thinking through which animal you are, try to think about the job function you are applying for.
 If this is a leadership position, say you are applying for CEO, then you may want to choose a Bald Eagle.
 This is because it is the American animal, soaring solo, with a watchful eye, hunting and leading along the way.
 It is a very independent animal with significance to its name and meaning.

-If you are applying for a job function which requires a heavy amount of team building or team interactivity, you may want to choose an animal like a Dolphin.
-That’s because they rely on their peers in order to communicate and navigate the world around them.
+If you apply for a job function that requires a heavy amount of team building or team interactivity, you may want to choose an animal like a Dolphin.
+That’s because they rely on their peers to communicate and navigate the world around them.
 See how the question and the animal should, as a framework, relate to the job function you have applied for?

 Animals To Choose From

 Below is a list of animals you can choose from, some of the most popular.
-And what their qualities are that can help you in determining which animal to respond with and your answer to why you responded with that animal.
-It’s important to note that once you respond to the interview question with the animal, the interviewer will absolutely ask you “Why did you choose that animal?” so be sure you have your follow up answer prepared as well.
+And what their qualities are that can help you determine which animal to respond with and your answer to why you responded with that animal.
+It’s important to note that once you respond to the interview question with the animal, the interviewer will absolutely ask you, “Why did you choose that animal?” so be sure you have your follow up answer prepared as well.

 Great for almost all positions.

-The dolphin is one of the most intelligent creatures in the world, using communication with their peers to help lead them through the dark waters.
+The dolphin is one of the most intelligent creatures globally, using communication with their peers to help lead them through the dark waters.
 The dolphin is a symbol of balance, joy, and harmony in an unknown world.